tier4/driving_log_replayer/docs/analyzer/index.en.md

-# Driving Log Replayer Analyzer
+# log_evaluator_analyzer

-Package to analyze the result files of tests performed by Driving Log Replayer.
+Package to analyze the result files of tests performed by log_evaluator.

 ## Directory Structure